Ayyash Al-Haj: Abdul Qader Al-Ayyash

-One of the prominent people of Deir Ezzor, born in 1911 in the city of Deir Ezzor, he served as a real estate judge in Aleppo in 1936, then moved to Maarat al-Nu'man, then to Deir Ezzor, worked in Damascus as a judge, in 1941 he was appointed director of Al-Bab District in Aleppo, where he spent two years and then moved to Salamiyah District, in 1943 he resigned and returned to practice law in Deir Ezzor, Besides law, he was appointed a lawyer for state cases for several years, He was appointed as a member of the municipal council in Deir Ezzor in 1944.
+One of the distinguished figures of Deir Ezzor, he was born in the city in 1911.
+He began his career as a real estate judge in Aleppo in 1936, later serving in Maarat al-Nu'man and then in Deir Ezzor.
+He also worked as a judge in Damascus.
+In 1941, he was appointed director of the Al-Bab District in Aleppo, a post he held for two years before being transferred to the Salamiyah District.

+In 1943, he resigned from government service and returned to Deir Ezzor to practice law.
+In addition to his legal work, he served for several years as the state attorney for government cases and was appointed to the Municipal Council of Deir Ezzor in 1944.

-He founded the Cultural House Club in Deir Ezzor in 1944, where he gave his literary and historical lectures and invited most of the Euphrates intellectuals at that time, among the guests was the great poet Mohammed Al-Furati.
-The club was closed during the era of President Hosni Al-Zaim in 1948, although it was owned by Mr. Abdul Qader Al-Ayyash who covered its expenses with his own money.
+He founded the Cultural House Club in Deir Ezzor in 1944, where he delivered literary and historical lectures and hosted many of the leading intellectuals of the Euphrates region at the time, including the renowned poet Mohammed Al-Furati.
+The club was later shut down during the presidency of Hosni Al-Zaim in 1948, despite being privately owned by Abdul Qader Al-Ayyash, who personally financed all of its expenses.

 In 1945 he published the Voice of the Euphrates magazine at his own expense, the first monthly cultural magazine in Deir Ezzor, its articles were limited to the definition of the civilization of the Euphrates Valley and the history of its cities and describe its economy and codify and highlight its famous heritage.